kopanitsa/MATRIXDIODE/content/homepage/3_roadmap.md

 Phase1 (#1~#20):
-- 疑似乱数を使ったマトリックスLEDの点灯パターンの定義とNFT化
+- Definition of matrix LED lighting patterns as NFT using pseudo-random numbers
-- 実行環境としてのデバイスの構築
+- Building devices as execution environments

 Phase2 (#21~#70):
-- contract addressをseedとしたマトリックスLEDの点灯パターンの定義とNFT化
+- Definition of matrix LEDs lighting patterns as NFT with the contract address as random seed
-- 大量生産品としての実行環境の構築
+- Prepare execution environments as mass production device

 Phase3 (#71~?):
-- ダイオード発光パターンに限らない、電気的及び機構的なふるまいのNFT化
+- NFT of electrical and mechanical behavior (not limited to LED patterns)

 ![pattern2](images/pattern2.gif)